 Improving the education system (in general or focusing on tertiary education)

-With the Automotive Cluster Styria, founded in 1995, Austria was an “early mover” in cluster policy.
-Almost every federal state (Land) runs cluster initiatives or incubators to link companies and research institutions around thematic priorities.
+Automotive Cluster Styria, founded in 1995, was Austria’s first ‘example’ of cluster policy.
+Almost every federal state (Bundesland) runs cluster initiatives or incubators to link companies and research institutions around thematic priorities.
 Nationwide, there are more than 100 innovation infrastructure sites (Impulszentren).
-A national platform for clusters was established in 2008 to create a structured and co-operative forum for regional and national clusters.
+A national platform for clusters was established in 2008 to create a structured and cooperative forum for regional and national clusters.
 Around 55 cluster initiatives with around 10 000 partners and 20 technology parks participate in the platform.
-In 2014 the focus will be on enabling technologies and societal challenges.
+In 2014, the focus will be on enabling technologies and societal challenges.